Turing Review: How Much Do Developers Earn with Turing?

 Frequently, the best talent gets poached by hiring managers and head-hunters.
 However, a well-compensated culture encourages employees to commit to their jobs for the long haul.
 Turing believes that the true strength of an organization lies with its people—and great talent should always be well-rewarded.

 The organization sees its developers and employees as valuable, appreciating assets.
 So rather than limiting the profits to executives and investors, Turing shares the company’s success with people who add value to the organization—the employees.
-In addition, it aims to push a culture of equality, one employee at a time.
+In addition, it aims to push a culture of equity, one employee at a time.

 Join a network of the world's best developers and get long-term remote software jobs with better compensation and career growth.